CompuTec/computec-docs/docs/processforce/user-guide/manufacturing/pick-issue-and-receipt-by-operation/receipt-from-operation-alternative-processes.md

 sidebar_position: 6
 ---

-# Receipt from Operation alternative Processes
+# Receipt from Operation Alternative Processes

 You can find information on Receipts from Operation Alternative Processes on this page.